Night Trap: Production and release

 Actress Dana Plato plays the leading role of Kelli Medd, and was the most notable cast member in Night Trap.

 Night Trap was developed over six months and was part movie shoot and part programming.
-The film was shot on 35 mm film in Culver City, CA across 16 days in 1987, with editing taking another few months.
+The film was shot on 35 mm film in Culver City, California, across 16 days in 1987, with editing taking another few months.
 The film was directed by James Riley.
 The director of photography was Don Burgess, who later went on to shoot the award-winning Forrest Gump (1994).
 Originally the set was going to be darker, but it was made brighter for fear the footage would pixelate in-game.
 The script was unusual because it was built around the multi-linear gameplay.
 Riley was focused on timing the shoots correctly to sync the movement of actors among the rooms.
 There were four scenes occurring simultaneously at any given time, although there were eight rooms (the other four being still images).

-Dana Plato was the most famous actor involved, known for her work on the American sitcom Diff'rent Strokes (1978–86).
+Dana Plato was the most famous actor involved, known for her work on the American sitcom Diff'rent Strokes (1978–1986).
 Plato's career was spiraling downward at the time, partially due to her personal problems with drugs and alcohol.
 Fulop recounted that at first, she was very professional, but later she began showing up late and did not want to rehearse.
 The Augers were played by stuntmen.
 They developed a hobbling walk so that they would always be prepared to fall when the traps dropped under their feet.

 The software was developed concurrently with the filming and editing.
 Through developing Night Trap, Fulop and his team came to realize their old-fashioned development methods did not always work with interactive movies.
 The team could not go back and "tweak" on-screen elements and other assets, such as inserting new scenes or changing the time an actor comes into view.
 They had to work with the video footage they were handed over.